Toowoomba: Transport

 There is a suburban bus service operated by Bus Queensland Toowoomba throughout the city.
 This is a Translink service.
 Stonestreets Coaches operate many school services in the city.

 There are frequent inter-city bus services between Toowoomba and Brisbane, and other centres operated by Greyhound Australia and Murrays.
 Toowoomba was the headquarters for McCafferty's that operated a national long-distance coach network until its sale to Greyhound Australia in 2004.

 Toowoomba station has a twice-weekly return rail service from Brisbane to Charleville on Queensland Rail's The Westlander.
 Toowoomba is a centre for several railway lines that are used both for freight and passenger services, and idle railway stations can be found in the suburbs (including Ballard, Drayton, Harlaxton and Harristown), dating to when these localities were separate centres.

-Toowoomba is served by Toowoomba Wellcamp Airport, which is serviced by QantasLink and Rex Airlines, with flights to Brisbane, Sydney, Melbourne, Townsville, Whitsundays and destinations west of the city.
+Toowoomba is served by Toowoomba Wellcamp Airport, which is serviced by QantasLink and Rex Airlines, with flights to Brisbane, Sydney and destinations west of the city.
 The city's former main airport, Toowoomba City Aerodrome is located in Toowoomba's outer suburb of Wilsonton.
 This airport is now primarily used by the Royal Flying Doctor Service, LifeFlight and the Darling Downs Aero Club.